gabriel-hook/contest-of-champions/GUIDES.md

 ```
 *Just make sure you import the guide and then add it to the guides object.*

-Once the file has been added properly, send a pull request and I will review and probably add
+Once the file has been added properly, send a pull request and I will review and add
-it to the App immediately.
+quality work to the App immediately.